raspberrypilearning/sweet-shop-reaction-game/README.md

 ## Step 1: Create a Sweet Munching Sprite

 The sweet shop reaction game needs a munching face to entertain the player.
-You will draw a face using the paint editor in ScratchGPIO and animate it to open and close it's mouth.
+You will draw a face using the paint editor in ScratchGPIO and animate it to open and close its mouth.

 **Activity Checklist**